Part of the Vitality Arts Special Report

 Hensel, who had already graduated from college in 1968, remembers the time period well and feels fortunate that she came from a family where the issues of the day were freely discussed at the dinner table, something she knows wasn’t especially common then.

 In terms of the fashion, Hensel already had what she called “a professional job” in the late 1960s, so tie-dyed clothing wasn’t in her wardrobe like it is for this production.
 And she’s already found a long wig: “I don’t think I’ve worn long hair since 1968,” Hensel said with a laugh.

-The rehearsal schedule is a rigorous one; four nights per week, two hours each night.
-Cast members are required to learn 29 songs, Hitchler said, so they are all practicing at home in order to learn their parts.
+The rehearsal schedule was a rigorous one; four nights per week, two hours each night.
+Cast members were required to learn 29 songs, Hitchler said, so they are all practicing at home in order to learn their parts.
 There are seven lead roles, which have been filled with performers who are professional singers or have more stage experience, and the rest make up the chorus.

 Hensel appreciates the efforts that have been made by the production team to help the cast members bond together.

 “In community theater productions, you can cross paths with people from different shows, but no one in this cast knew each other.
 They are from varied backgrounds.
 There aren’t many science nerds like me (Hensel is retired from a 43-year career as an environmental scientist), but we really have been building a tribe,” she said.

 Cast members are also working with Agustin on choreography, and according to Hitchler, both the dancing and the stage direction will accommodate the abilities of the performers.

 “Our cast isn’t going to be climbing on scaffolding like they did in the Broadway version,” he said with a smile.
 “There will be places to sit on stage if needed.”